-For information about the performance and outlook for the Defence sector in the Northern Territory read the Strategic Defence NT Budget Paper 2015-2016 .
+For information about the performance and outlook for the defence sector in the NT, go to the NT Government's Northern Territory Economy website.

-The Australian Defence Force (ADF) makes a significant contribution to the Territory's population and economy with more than 5.4% of total Defence expenditure occurring in the Territory.
+The ADF makes a significant contribution to the Territory's population and economy with more than 5% of total defence expenditure occurring in the Territory.